 - The U.S. Company is a branch, subsidiary, affiliate or parent of foreign company operating outside the United States;

-- The foreign worker has been employed by foreign entity in an executive, managerial, or as an essential worker employee for at least one year in the last three years; and,
+- The foreign worker has been employed by foreign entity as an executive, managerial, or essential worker employee for at least one year in the last three years; and,

 - The foreign worker is entering the United States in order to be employed as an executive, managerial or a specialized knowledge employee.

-- Treaty investors (E-2) Visas allow investors who are nationals of certain treaty countries to enter the United States to oversee their investment in the United States or to allow supervisory or specialized knowledge employees of a company which has invested in the United States and who are nationals of the same country to enter the United States to oversee the investment.
-The requirements of the E-2 visas are as follows:
+Allow investors who are nationals of certain countries to enter the United States to oversee their investment in the United States or to allow supervisory or specialized knowledge employees of a company which has invested in the United States and who are nationals of the same country to enter the United States to oversee the investment.
+The requirements of the E-2 visa are as follows: